 Skills and Benefits Acquired - Planning, Process Management, Analytical Skills

-Housekeeping is critical to the success of today's hospitality operations.
-The course shows what it takes to direct day-to-day operations of this department, from big-picture management issues to technical details for cleaning each area.
+This course shows what it takes to direct day-to-day operations of this department, from big-picture management issues to technical details for cleaning each area.
 The content reflects the extensive changes in the hotel industry such as energy management, sustainability and "green" housekeeping (microfiber mops, reusing linens/towels, chemical use, green lighting, etc.).
 This course is designed to provide students with the principles of housekeeping management as they apply specifically to the hospitality industry.

 Explains the issues surrounding the need for individualized security programs, examines a wide variety of security and safety equipment and procedures, discusses guest protection and internal security for asset protection, explores risk management and loss prevention issues, and outlines OSHA regulations that apply to lodging properties.